-The PhD dissertation is an original contribution to the field of sociology.
-Its completion has two stages: (1) the preparation and oral defense of a dissertation proposal, and (2) the completion and oral defense of the dissertation itself.
+The Ph.D. dissertation is an original contribution to the field of sociology.
+Its completion has two stages: (1) the preparation and oral defense of a dissertation proposal presentation, and (2) the completion and oral defense of the dissertation itself.
 The dissertation is supervised by at least three committee members, one of whom is the chair, two of whom are members of the dissertation committee.
-The chair and at least one other member of the committee must be a regular faculty member in the Sociology department.
-Students may petition the Graduate Committee in writing for exceptions to this rule.
+All three committee members must be regular faculty members in the Department of Sociology.
+Students may add a fourth committee member from inside or outside the department if desired.
 Students choose their committee before starting the proposal, and while this committee may be changed, the Graduate Committee must be notified of changes.

-The preparation and defense of a Ph.D. dissertation proposal should occur during the semester following the successful completion of the second preliminary examination.
+The preparation and defense of a Ph.D. dissertation proposal presentation should occur following the successful completion of the second preliminary examination.
 The proposal describes the unique contribution to the sociological literature to be made by the dissertation, reviews relevant research, and addresses methods and feasibility for the proposed research.
-Students are encouraged to prepare their proposals early to expedite the completion of the graduate program and to facilitate obtaining outside fellowships.
-Proposals should be presented at a “Brown Bag” by the start of the seventh semester in the program at the latest.
+Proposals should be presented at a Dissertation Proposal Presentation by the end of the fourth year (eighth semester) in the program at the latest.
 No later than two weeks prior to the date of the proposal presentation, students must send the student affairs coordinator a dissertation title, an abstract, as well as a list of all committee members.
-The dissertation committee, including the Chair and at least one other member, must be present at the Brown Bag.
+The dissertation committee, including the chair and at least one other member, must be present at the Dissertation Proposal Presentation.
 The purpose of this oral presentation is to encourage careful, preliminary investigation of the dissertation topic and to obtain critical advice from faculty and other graduate students.
-After the Brown Bag the student works with the dissertation committee to revise the proposal, address questions, suggestions, and comments raised at the Brown Bag presentation.
+After the Dissertation Proposal Presentation, the student works with the dissertation committee to revise the proposal, address questions, suggestions, and comments raised at the Dissertation Proposal Presentation.
 Completion of this phase occurs when the committee has signed its approval of the revised dissertation proposal.
 The signed form must be returned to the student affairs coordinator for the student to advance to candidacy, and in order for the student to receive dissertation fellowship funding.

 The Graduate School requires that a graduate student complete the dissertation within five years after passing the preliminary examinations.
 The five-year period is not extended when a student takes a leave of absence.
-All petitions for extension of time beyond the five-year limit must come before the Graduate Committee of the department.
-In general, extensions will be granted only when there is evidence of substantial progress on the dissertation during the previous year and evidence that the candidate has remained current in the candidate’s fields of specialization.
+Requests for extensions are granted only when there is evidence of substantial progress on the dissertation during the previous year and evidence that the candidate is current in his or her chosen fields of specialization.